antebudimir/eslint-plugin-vanilla-extract/README.md

 - `no-empty-style-blocks` rule to disallow empty blocks.
 - Recommended ESLint configuration for the plugin.
 - `no-zero-unit` rule to disallow units when the value is zero.
+- `no-unknown-unit` rule to disallow unknown units.
 - Comprehensive rule testing.

 ### Current Work

-- `no-unknown-unit` rule to disallow unknown units.
+- Support for using the plugin’s recommended config via the extends field (as discussed in [issue #3](https://github.com/antebudimir/eslint-plugin-vanilla-extract/issues/3))

 ### Upcoming Features